Skip to Content

 • traps

-• fighting in groups
+• fighting

 A goblin warrior wins fights by making sure the enemy never gets a fair one.